A picture tells a story: Let's start our introductions with an image

 Using your answers for the above, try to write your own guide to your Communication style (just this section, not your whole user manual! ).
 Post your guide in your studetn area on Google Classroom You can also have a go at recording a Loom video if you choose.

 Working together is the best way for you to learn.
 Teaching someone else helps to strengthen your knowledge.
 And getting help from your fellow students saves you time and keeps you from becoming a passive learner.

-Organise a study session to work on one piece of coursework.
+In small groups of 3, organise a study session to work on one piece of coursework.